 All Peregrine Falcons, including anatum/tundrius, can be affected by disturbances caused by certain recreational activities, particularly rock climbing and, to a lesser degree, hiking, bird watching and all-terrain vehicle use.
 The effect of disturbance depends on its timing relative to the reproduction cycle and the proximity and frequency of its occurrence.
 The most critical periods for the reproductive success of Peregrine Falcons are those when they are establishing territory and immediately before egg-laying (Fyfe and Olendorff 1976).
-During incubation and chick rearing, disturbances can have an impact by forcing adult falcons away from the nest for prolonged periods, resulting in undesirable cooling or heating of the eggs or chicks, and in a reduction in the amount of time adults can spend foraging and feeding their young (Ontario east of 100° longitude west.
-The harvest applies to juvenile migrants Peregrine Falcons from northern regions.

-Peregrine Falcon Recovery Team 2010).
-The impact of recreational activities is mostly localized in inhabited or nearby areas.
+During incubation and chick rearing, disturbances can have an impact by forcing adult falcons away from the nest for prolonged periods, resulting in undesirable cooling or heating of the eggs or chicks, and in a reduction in the amount of time adults can spend foraging and feeding their young (Ontario Peregrine Falcon Recovery Team 2010).
+The impact of recreational activities is mostly localized in inhabited areas.

-Some area managers have developed guidelines aimed at reducing recreational activity at certain sites where the risk of disturbing the species during nesting periods is high (Cade et al. 1996; Richardson and Miller 1997; Manning, Cooper and Associates 2003; Buissière 2010; Ministry of Environment 2013).
-Those measures include prohibiting certain recreational activities or requiring a minimum distance from nests (COSEWIC 2007; Ontario Peregrine Falcon Recovery Team 2010).
+Some area managers have developed guidelines aimed at reducing the impact of recreational activities at certain sites where the risk of disturbing the species during nesting periods is high (Cade et al. 1996; Richardson and Miller 1997; Manning, Cooper and Associates 2003; Buissière 2010; Ministry of Environment 2013).
+Those measures include prohibiting certain recreational activities or imposing a minimum distance from nests (COSEWIC 2007; Ontario Peregrine Falcon Recovery Team 2010).